Polish health minister says postal vote only option for two years

 On Friday, the European Union’s legislature rebuked Poland for flouting “European values” by pressing ahead with the election.

-Reporting by Alan Charlish and Alicja Ptak; Editing by Hugh Lawson
+Reporting by Alan Charlish and Alicja Ptak; Editing by Hugh Lawson and Angus MacSwan